Smoking and Heart Disease

 How does smoking change the heart and blood vessels?

-Causes an instant and long-term increase in heart rate.
+Causes an instant and long-term rise in heart rate

 Smoking has also been linked with depression and stress.